 Note: Our new generation of EB12LCRT and EB12LC2T has an ER between 7dB and 10dB at 11.88Gbps, which gives a fiber distance of 40km at 11.88Gbps.

 Seemingly small changes in ER will make significant difference in the power required to maintain a good BER.
 This effect is especially noted when ER < 7dB; a change from 7dB to 3dB will cut your power budget in half.
 Architects and designers should be aware that the extinction ratio has a big impact on their customer’s system.

 Embrionix emSFP are carefully designed to ensure the ST297-2015 ER is met over the entire temperature range.
-It was not discussed in this document but will be reviewed with more detail in another article.

 For more information about our products.
 Please contact us at Embrionix_Sales@riedel.net